 Many of these workers are taking the same — or even less — vacation time than when they had a fixed number of days each year.
 Workers have so embraced the 24/7 work culture that one California software firm pays its employees extra if they agree to take an uninterrupted week off.

 “We’re a really hot company,” said Marc Moesse, 34, explaining why he probably won’t take additional time off after his employer, Burlington software firm Veracode, ditched its vacation restrictions this year.
 “If you take six weeks of vacation, that’s less time you’re here to make change happen.”

-While only a small percentage of companies nationwide have stopped restricting time off, there are some notable examples, including Netflix and Best Buy.
+While only a small percentage of companies nationwide have stopped restricting time off, there are some notable examples, including Netflix.
 But the numbers are much larger among the small technology firms and start-ups that dominate the Massachusetts economy.

 Doug Schade, a recruiter at WinterWyman in Waltham, estimated that as many as 10 percent of the local tech firms he works with offer unlimited vacation, and he predicted the trend will spread rapidly as more employers move away from rigid work policies.

 “Companies are not looking over employees’ shoulders in the same way,” Schade said.
 “What we’re seeing is a demand for a greater sense of autonomy.”

 In this hyper-connected world, with smartphones and tablets tethering workers to the office on nights and weekends, the line between work and play has become so blurred that keeping tabs on their hours is almost irrelevant.

 “It seemed silly, really, to track vacation time when we don’t track the amount of time employees work after the normal workday,” said Vivian Vitale, executive vice president of human resources at Veracode, where off-duty employees checked in so often that vacations were referred to as “Veracations.”